mailcow/mailcow-dockerized-docs/docs/u_e-mailpiler-integration.md

 **Disclaimer**: This is not officially maintained nor supported by the mailcow project nor its contributors.
 No warranty or support is being provided, however you're free to open issues on GitHub for filing a bug or provide further ideas.
 [GitHub repo can be found here](https://github.com/patschi/mailpiler-mailcow-integration).

+!!! info
+    Support for domain wildcards were implemented in Piler 1.3.10 which was released on 03.01.2021.
+Prior versions basically do work, but after logging in you won't see emails sent from or to the domain alias. (e.g. when @example.com is an alias for admin@example.com)

 ## The problem to solve

 mailpiler offers the authentication based on IMAP, for example: